shenyichong/alphafold3-architecture-walkthrough/README.md

    ![image.png](images/bed1bf65-6bec-4b73-acf5-b2cba14de665.png)

-   - Finally, we return to Atom space, using the updated a_i to broadcast it to each atom to update atom-level single representation q_l.
+   - Now, we return to Atom space, using the updated a_i to broadcast it to each atom to update atom-level single representation q_l.

      ![image.png](images/image%2067.png)
    - Then, use Atom Transformer to update q_l.

      ![image.png](images/image%2068.png)
-   - Finally, after LayerNorm and linear transformation of the updated q_l, map it to the three-dimensional coordinates of the atomic sequence to get r_update_l.
+   - Then, after LayerNorm and linear transformation of the updated q_l, map it to the three-dimensional coordinates of the atomic sequence to get r_update_l.

      ![image.png](images/image%2069.png)
    - Finally, outside AtomAttentionDecoder, rescale the "dimensionless" r_update_l to non-unit standard deviation x_out_l, and what's returned is x_denoised_l.